k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: crash when unlocking a container with a wielded cursed locking tool
 - Fix: impossible, eel hiding out of water (gnomish mines)
+- Fix: wishing for an object with an invalid material in wizmode while fuzzing